 managed-by: platform-team

-Without clear controls, a single runaway batch job in a staging namespace can gobble up all the memory on a shared node.
-When that happens, it triggers the Out-of-Memory (OOM) killer, which might tear down your critical production workloads running right next door.
-Because pods are set to allow all traffic by default, a compromised container in your frontend namespace can easily port-scan and query a database in your backend namespace.
-Even worse, a single tenant can flood the API server with thousands of Secrets or ConfigMaps, filling up your etcd storage and knocking out the entire cluster control plane.
+Without controls, one runaway batch job in a staging namespace can take all the memory on a shared node.
+That triggers the Out-of-Memory (OOM) killer, and the kernel does not care that the pod it picks belongs to production next door.
+Because pods allow all traffic by default, a compromised container in your frontend namespace can port-scan and query a database in your backend namespace.
+The worst of the three is a single tenant flooding the API server with thousands of Secrets or ConfigMaps until etcd runs out of storage and the control plane stops answering for everyone.

 Three real failure modes from a default-allow cluster: an OOM kill that takes down a neighbor’s production pods, a compromised frontend pod that pivots straight to a backend database, and one tenant exhausting etcd by creating thousands of Secrets.
 All preventable with the controls below.